 Happy Birthday Dan Crary born, September 29, 1939 also known as “Deacon Dan Crary.”
 He is regarded as one of the top flat-pick guitarists in bluegrass, one of the early pioneers of the style.
 He was a founding member of the Bluegrass Alliance (originators of the “Newgrass” style).
 1974-2004, besides performing as a professional musician,

-Remembering Clarence “Tom” Ashley (September 29, 1895 – June 2, 1967) an American musician and singer, who played the clawhammer banjo and the guitar.
-He began performing at medicine shows in the Southern Appalachian region as early as 1911, and gained initial fame during the late 1920s as both a solo recording artist and as
+Remembering Clarence “Tom” Ashley (September 29, 1895 – June 2, 1967) was an American musician and singer, who played the clawhammer banjo and the guitar.
+He began performing at medicine shows in the Southern Appalachian region as early as 1911, and gained initial fame during the late 1920s as both a solo recording artist and

 HAPPY BIRTHDAY to Fred Travers, September 29, one of the top Dobro™ players in bluegrass.
 He learned to play Dobro™ from Mike Auldridge.
 In 1989-1995 he worked with the Gary Ferguson Band and also with Paul Adkins and the Borderline Band.
 He joined the Seldom Scene in 1995, replacing Mike Auldridge.
 He is now retired